 Breeding Polar Parrot Cichlid

-The Polar Parrot Cichlid have the same breeding ritual and process as the convict cichlids.
-And considering this fact the polar parrot cichlids are one of the easiest fish to breed in an aquarium.
+The Polar Parrot Cichlid has the same breeding ritual and process as the convict cichlids.
+And considering this fact, the polar parrot cichlids are one of the easiest fish to breed in an aquarium.
 Once the fish feels safe in their aquarium they can breed once every three months.
-Since the breeding process may take up to 2 days, you should prepare the parents by feeding them with high-quality food.
-There are also different types of hormone inducing fish food that you can use to make your fish breed faster.
+Since the breeding process may take up to 2 days, you should prepare the parents by feeding them high-quality food.
+There are also different types of hormone-inducing fish food that you can use to make your fish breed faster.

 Setting up a Breeding Tank

 The fertilized eggs will hatch in about 2-3 days.
-The recently hatched fry’s are very small and will always stay in a group until they are capable of freely swimming.
+The recently hatched fry’s are very small and will always stay in a group until they can freely swim.